 Composers seeking General or LDS commissions may apply for either but not both, and should submit no more than one proposal to any program.
 FAQS Composers must have an agreement with the performer(s) for whom they will compose the new piece.
 Applications may be submitted by the composers, their agents, or performers committed to the premiere.
 FAQS

-There are no restrictions regarding musical style, nationality, age, gender, race, religion, or political persuasion of either the composer or performer(s), nor the locale of performance venues.
+There are no restrictions or preferences regarding musical style, nationality, age, gender, race, religion, or political persuasion of either the composer or performer(s), nor the locale of performance venues.
 Since the award is a commission, anonymous submission is not necessary.
 The only limitations are:

 3) Composers may not receive a Barlow General or LDS Commission for two consecutive years.
 FAQS

 Note: The Endowment does not fund costs associated with the commissions it awards, including copying costs.
 The award funds only the composer’s fee; other costs must be funded through alternative sources.

 New procedures for applying: Start the application process for a General or LDS Commission by clicking on the appropriate application link found below.
 Upon completion, an e-mail will be sent to the applicant with further instructions and with the application PDF attached.

 - Please note that all submissions are final.
 After submitting the application, applicants may not change or add anything to their submission.